johnmichaelbutler/johnmichaelbutler/README.md

 My current goal is to take the AWS DevOps Professional exam in the next few months!

+I also have a small blog where I write about AWS topics.
+I was excited that one of my articles was featured as a top article on Hashnode.com!
+My blog can be found at: https://blog.johnbutler.dev.

 # Current Project
 My current project I am working on is CoffeeService.